hughdunne/sudoku/README.md

     s.find_hidden_singles()

 Use the "kitchen sink" method to try all known rules.

+    s.kitchen_sink()

-It starts with simple rules, and if they don't help, it tries more advanced rules, reverting back to the simplest rule when progress is made.
+This methid starts with simple rules, and if they don't help, it tries more advanced rules, reverting back to the simplest rule when progress is made.
 If all else fails, it uses brute force.

     s.bruteforce()